 Ellen has a strong publication record, ensuring timely dissemination at academic and professional conferences, and effective engagement with various stakeholders.
 To date, she has published over 70 full peer reviewed journal papers.

 Ellen's expertise is recognised through her membership of a range of external panels, such as the RPS publication 'Medicines, Ethics and Practice,' the GPhC's Revalidation Advisory Group, and the Department of Health policy advisory group Rebalancing of Medicines Legislation and Pharmacy Regulation - Partners’ Forum.

-Ellen supervises a number of PhD and MPhil students (five to completion), as well as MClinRes and MSc students; she has acted as external examiner for PhD and DPharm awards.
+Ellen supervises a number of PhD and MPhil students (eight to completion), as well as MClinRes and MSc students; she has acted as external examiner for PhD and DPharm awards.